owaspsamm/website/content/en/faq.md

 Check out our [about page](/about) for more on the structure of the SAMM model.

 ### Is there a process for translation efforts of SAMM into other languages?
 Yes!
-We're using [CrowdIn](https://crowdin.com/project/owasp-samm) and the help of the community to have SAMM translated to other languages.
+We're using {{< external-link "https://crowdin.com/project/owasp-samm" "CrowdIn">}} and the help of the community to have SAMM translated to other languages.

 ### When was SAMM v2 released?